International Day of Peace 2020: Current Theme, History, Significance and Key Facts

 UN Is convening a Climate Action Summit on 23 September with some concrete and realistic plans to accelerate the action to implement the Paris Agreement.
 The main focus of the Summit is on the heart problem, sectors that create most emissions and the area where building resilience could make the biggest difference.

 International Day of Peace: History

-In fact the Sustainable Development Goal 13 focuses on Climate Action, need for immediate call to all to lower greenhouse gas emissions, to build resilience and improve education on climate change.
-There is need to encourage people about the use of renewable energy, clean technologies etc.
+In fact, the Sustainable Development Goal 13 focuses on Climate Action, the need for an immediate call to all to lower greenhouse gas emissions, to build resilience, and improve education on climate change.
+There is a need to encourage people about the use of renewable energy, clean technologies, etc.

-Therefore, on 21 September every year UN International Day of Peace is celebrated to encourage people about worldwide peace which can be achieved by focusing and understanding the factors of climate change.
+Therefore, on 21 September every year, UN International Day of Peace is celebrated to encourage people about worldwide peace which can be achieved by focusing on and understanding the factors of climate change.